The Bankrate promise

 Why a COLA increase is so important

 While COLA increases may seem paltry, even a small adjustment makes a big difference in the value of your dollar over time.
-For instance, while inflation has been extremely low for the past 10 years, it has averaged around 2.4 percent a year from 1990 to 2020.
+For instance, while inflation has been extremely low from 2010 to 2020, it averaged around 2.4 percent a year from 1990 to 2020.

 Stashing money in a high-yielding certificate of deposit or a savings account is one way to help beat inflation.
 But it’s useful to have a diversified portfolio of investments that can grow over time and potentially earn more, helping you grow your purchasing power.

-Keep in mind that inflation could rise much higher than it has in the more recent past.
-There have been times—such as in the 1970s when legislation was enacted to provide COLAs—when inflation was in the double digits.
+While inflation was relatively tame in the 2010s, it was much higher in 2021 and 2022.
+There have even been times—such as in the 1970s when legislation was enacted to provide COLAs—when inflation was in the double digits.
 For people living on a fixed income, the COLA is a critical safety net.

-But assuming Social Security will cover all your bills in retirement is one of the biggest mistakes that near-retirees make with the program.
+But assuming Social Security will cover all your bills in retirement is one of the biggest mistakes that near-retirees make.
+Here’s how much the average Social Security recipient gets.

 Who receives a COLA?